KelinLyu/KGLEngine/README.md

 # About & License & Acknowledgements

 Developed by Kelin.Lyu.
 Licensed under the MIT license.
 I want to thank professor Geoffrey M. Voelker, TA Alexander Garza, my groupmates Felix Zhang, Jackie Li, Kelvin Yu, and especially Zifan Zhang for providing valuable feedback on this project.
-The free assets that the demo uses:
+Here is a list of all the free assets that the demo uses:
 - Cinzel from [Google fonts](https://fonts.google.com).
 - The ground's textures from [Textures.com](https://www.textures.com/library).
 - A static cowboy model from [Creazilla.com](https://creazilla.com/nodes/1539732-cowboy-3d-model).